Music

 Implementation

 We provide a classroom-based, participatory and inclusive approach to music learning.
+Our Charanga music scheme allows children to experience a new topic and style of music every half term.
+The learning within the Scheme is based on: listening and appraising, musical activities, creating and exploring, singing and performing.
+Charanga is linked to the national curriculum ensuring that learners revisit pulse, voice, pitch and rhythm building upon previous learning and skills.
+Central to the teaching process in music is performing, the act of making music.
+We believe that performing gives children the essential tactile experience of being ‘Inside Music’.
+At the very heart of performing is singing.
+We are developing our teaching of singing, through our work with the Voice Foundation.
 Children are actively involved in using and developing their singing voices, using body percussion and whole body actions.
 They also learn to handle and play classroom instruments effectively to create and express their own and others' music.
-Through a range of whole class, group and individual activities, children have opportunities to explore sounds, listen actively, compose and perform.
-We also encourage children to develop digitally by creating music within our Computing scheme of work.
-We hope that pupils are inspired and enthused by the music curriculum so they will take an interest in the subject with them into the next stage of their education and their lives as adults.
 We provide children with the opportunity to sing, compose and perform in front of an audience both within and outside of school.
 We are committed to ensuring children understand the value and importance of music to their own and others’ lives and wellbeing, as well as the impact music has in our wider community.
+We aim to ensure that all children participate in concerts and performances where musical talents are celebrated.